cocotb/cocotb/documentation/source/quickstart.rst

 In addition to regular value assignments (deposits), signals can be forced to a predetermined value or frozen at their current value.
-To achieve this, the various actions described in :ref:`Assignment Methods <assignment-methods>` can be used.
+To achieve this, the various actions described in :ref:`assignment-methods` can be used.

 .. code-block:: python3